Binghamton University downtown center location

-- Four core curriculum courses: Introduction to Human Development (HDEV 200); Social Science Research Methods (HDEV 300); Social Justice (HDEV 400); and a required internship experience, Practicum in Human Development (HDEV 475)
+- Four core curriculum courses to be taken sequentially: Introduction to Human Development (HDEV 200); Social Science Research Methods (HDEV 300); Social Justice (HDEV 400); and a required academic service learning course, Practicum in Human Development (HDEV 475)

 - Two courses in each of the following learning areas: Theories of Human Development (HDEV courses 301-339), Social Action and Policy (HDEV courses 340-379), and Working with Individuals and Groups (HDEV courses 401-479)

-Additional information about the course curriculum and requirements is presented in the University Bulletin (be sure to select "College of Community and Public Affairs" in the "Undergraduate Fields of Study by Department" box).
+Additional information about the course curriculum and requirements is presented in the University Bulletin (be sure to select "Human Development" in the "Undergraduate Fields of Study by Department" box).

 I'm interested in a career in psychology or counseling.
 How do I decide whether a major in human development or psychology is right for me?

 Binghamton's College of Community and Public Affairs offers a bachelor of science in human development, while our Harpur College of Arts and Sciences offers a bachelor of arts in psychology.
 While both programs are outstanding, they will prepare you for different areas of contribution and for further study and careers.
 Learn more about these majors and read tips on how to choose which major is right for you.

 Can I transfer into HDEV from another major?